16 "Raw Bar" Restaurants in Chicago.

 Fish Bar is like the offspring of a New England fish shack that spent some time in New Orleans.
 Nothing wrong with that.

-GT Fish & Oyster is ideal for those who like all the pleasures of the sea.
+GT Fish & Oyster is a seafood restaurant in River North.
 Mandatory oysters to start.

 Momotaro is like a Japanese Discovery Zone.
 You may need to sample the menu a bit, but hit your stride and it’s a great meal.